-In college this would have wrecked me.
-I would have defended myself and fought with him.
+In most cases I would have defended myself and fought with him.
 I would have looked for ways to hurt him back.
-I would have called my friends and family for confirmation that he was wrong and I was right.
 Then I would have ignored him for weeks.
 No number of apologies would change my mind.

 I would be offended.